First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 AUREO & CALICÓ, AUCTION 218-3, LOT 1665 22.10.2009

-Gold coin minted in the name of the kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.40 gr – 23mm diameter – 22.5 carat content (937.5 thousandths) – Treasure of Yesqueros Plaza – On display at the Santa Clara Museum in Murcia – First set item
+Gold Nabarro coin minted in the name of the kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.40 gr – 23mm diameter – 22.5 carat gold content (937.5 mils) – Treasure of Plaza Yesqueros – On display at the Santa Clara Museum in Murcia – First Group

 Obverse: REGES: IOHS: KATHEA:NAVARRE

-Reverse: SIT:NAMEN:DOMINI:BENEN
+Reverse: SIT:NOMEN:DOMINI:BENEN

 Courtesy of the Government of Murcia and the Santa Clara Museum 09.08.2024

-Gold coin minted in the name of Kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.34 gr, 22.3mm diameter – 22.5 carat content (937.5 thousandths) – EUR 8,750 Mintage – First set piece
+Gold Nabarro coin minted in the name of Kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.34 gr, 22.3mm diameter – 22.5 carat gold content (937.5 mils) – EUR 8.750 Auction Result – First Group

 Obverse: REGES: IOHS: KA(TH)EA:NAVARRE

-Reverse: SIT:NAMEN:DOMINI:TRULY
+Reverse: SIT:NOMEN:DOMINI:BENE

 JESÚS VICO, AUCTION 169, LOT 230 26.06.2024

-Gold coin minted in the name of Kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.40gr, 22.6mm diameter (5h) – 22.5 carat content (937.5 thousandths) – National Archaeological Museum of Madrid (MAN 106-536) – First set specimen
+Gold Nabarro coin minted in the name of Kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.40gr, 22.6mm diameter (5h) – 22.5 carat gold content (937.5 mils) – National Archaeological Museum of Madrid (MAN 106-536) – First Group

 Obverse: REGES: IOHS: KATHEA:NAVARRE

-Reverse: SIT:NAMEN:DOMINI:BEN
+Reverse: SIT:NOMEN:DOMINI:BEN

 Courtesy of the National Archaeological Museum of Madrid

-Gold coin minted in the name of Kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.41gr – 22.5 carat content (937.5 thousandths) – CHF 16,000 Auction – First set piece
+Gold Nabarro coin minted in the name of Kings Catherine of Navarre (1483-1517) and John (1484-1516) – 3.41gr – 22.5 carat gold content (937.5 mils) – CHF 16,000 Auction Result – First Group

 Obverse: IHS: KATHEA:NAVARRE:REG S